 In Type 2 Diabetes, the pancreas can make insulin, but not enough of it.
 Or, that insulin is not able to get where it needs to in order to create energy in the body.
 Sometimes people with Type 2 Diabetes take insulin, sometimes not.

 There is no cure for diabetes, but leading institutions share the belief that you can often manage your Type 2 to decrease the amount of medication you require, or delay the requirement of medication.

 Managing Type 2 Diabetes At School

-So if you have a Type 2 child going to school, what should you do?
+So if you have a child with Type 2 Diabetes going to school, how can you help them?

 - Tell those who need to know.
 Of course you can advocate and share information about Type 2 with others, but at minimum, those closest to you or your child need to know.
 This includes the school nurse, teachers, coaches, close friends, bus drivers and any other personnel on the school bus.

 - Make sure your child has their medical supplies with them at school, or kept in a safe place where they can easily access them when they need them.
 This includes their glucometer, medicine if prescribed, treatment for low blood sugars, etc.

 - Speak to your child’s doctor or nutritionist about how to handle school parties and food.

 - Focus on healthy eating and learn about what food best fuels your child’s body to help manage diabetes.

 - School can be stressful, especially during exam time.
 It may affect blood sugars as do the hormones in our bodies that change as we grow.
 Ask your child’s doctor how to manage blood sugar fluctuations that result from school stress.